ismms-himc/clustergrammer-gl/README.md

 ## Releasing
 - Update versions in package.json
-- Up[date version in main.js
+- Update version in main.js
 - Set webpack to make all builds
 - Run npm publish.